Enhanced protein synthesis by synchronous yeast cells

 Funded by: WTZ Bosnia&Herzegovina

-Projectpartner: Aida Smajlovic (University of Tuzla)
+Projectpartner: Aida Smajlovic (University of Tuzla, Bosnia)

 Targeted TRAIL delivery via HER2-specific M13 bacteriophage for breast cancer therapy